lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

-- Get information on angel names to solve the ordering of angels (again)
 - Fill in the rest of the Chess room letters puzzle.
 - Get your academic shit together, draft 9 Classrooms, and finish the final exam
 - Figure out how to open the blue holly door
+- Check out _A New Clue_ again and see what is on the table in front of the maid and cook when they're getting interviewed by the detective.

 ### Unanswered Questions